Term 4 Week 6 2024 Newsletter

 Year 1 Phonic Test

-Again, our local data and comparative data across the western region is noteworthy.
-I have been asked if other educators can observe the teaching and learning in our classroom that has allowed for this growth to occur.
+Again, our local data and comparative data across the western region are noteworthy.
+I have been asked if other educators can observe the teaching and learning in our classrooms that has allowed for this growth to occur.

 Opportunity

 Though I have named a few, there are so many more.
-We create opportunities for our children to be successful, and they are!
+We create opportunities for our students to be successful, and they are!

 Uniform

 I recently attended the Children’s University Australia graduation.
-Sitting on the stage, I had a bird’s eye view of the students present from other schools in the audience.
-What stood out for me was not only the impeccable behaviour of our students but also how good they looked in their uniforms.
+While sitting on the stage, I had a bird’s eye view of the students from other schools in the audience.
+What stood out was not only the impeccable behaviour of our students but also how good they looked in their uniforms.
 This was not only because of its striking colour but also because of the consistent attire and shoes, as well as how neat they all looked.

 We have placed a strong focus on wearing the uniform correctly.
 Our school was one of the most impressive looking schools of the eight schools in attendance.